 How to Become a Data Analyst in 2022 With No Experience

 If you’re wondering how to become a data analyst, there’s a good chance that numbers appeal to you.

 While seemingly endless data sheets might throw others off-balance, you find yourself drawn in, intrigued by the opportunity to parse those (almost) impenetrable walls of information for hidden insights and useful tips.
 Given our data-driven world, who could blame you for wanting to make a career out of your interest and talent?

-In this article, we’ll walk you through how to be a data analyst and what you’ll need to do to hone your natural aptitudes into marketable analytical talents.
+In this article, we’ll walk you through the steps on how to become a data analyst and what you’ll need to do to hone your natural aptitudes into marketable analytical talents.
 We’ll also give you an idea of where your skills as a data analyst will take you during your career and how you can tailor your skill set to appeal to employers in the industry of your choice.